Phala-Network/growth-program/README.md

 - Strong understanding of Phala's vision, products, and latest developments.
 - You’re an active member of our community and understand its culture.
 - Experienced in either marketing, community management or content creation.
-- Able to communicate in English at an advanced or native level.
+- Able to communicate in english at an advanced or native level.
 - You’re passionate, patient, proactive, supportive, a quick learner and have strong communication skills.

 ## Expectations: